roscopeco/anos/README.md

 b entrypoint.c:bsp_kernel_entrypoint
 b startup.c:35
 ```

+The toolchain is built with appropriate source relocations, so
+you should have no problem referring to libc code by source
+file and line, assuming you built the toolchain on your machine.

 If you prefer to use debugging in an IDE or have some other alternative
 GDB frontend you like to use, you can just run: